SivaranjaniSuresh/Issue-management-for-github-repository/README.md

 ## Abstract :memo:

+The rapid growth of software development projects on GitHub necessitates efficient and intelligent issue management solutions.
+AIssueFlow is a novel, real-time adaptive intelligence system designed to streamline the process of managing GitHub issues.
+The system retrieves open issues in real-time and employs a pre-trained BERT model to generate embeddings, which are then stored in a Snowflake database.
+By leveraging the Milvus similarity search engine, AIssueFlow identifies and returns similar issues, enabling the scrum master to make informed assignment decisions based on developers' domain expertise.

+Furthermore, AIssueFlow features an analytics page, providing users with insights into their API usage history, and an admin page, allowing administrators to add repositories to the system.
+This comprehensive solution not only enhances issue management efficiency but also promotes better collaboration and productivity within software development teams.
+Through the integration of state-of-the-art technologies, such as BERT embeddings, Milvus similarity search, and Snowflake storage, AIssueFlow represents the next generation of intelligent GitHub issue management.

 ## Project Goals :dart:

 1. Scrape issue-related data from various GitHub repositories using the GitHub API and store it in a Snowflake database along with associated metadata.
 2. Use the BERT model to convert issue bodies into vector embeddings and store them in a Milvus database for efficient similarity search.
 3. Develop two main functions, Git Magnet and Git Cognizant, to make the project more user-friendly.
-4. Use the ChatGPT model to summarize issues and leverage Milvus to find similar issues for the selected issue.
+4. Use the GPT 3.5 Turbo model to summarize issues and leverage Milvus to find similar issues for the selected issue.
-5. If no similar issues are found, provide assistance to the user through the GPT Intelligent Chatbot to find potential solutions to the issue.
+5. If no similar issues are found, provide assistance to the user through the GPT 3.5 Turbo to find potential solutions to the issue, using prompt enginerring.

 ## Use case :bookmark_tabs: